GOMEZBORIS6/GOMEZBORIS6/README.md

 <h1 align="left">Hi there 👋</h1>
 <p style="text-align: justify;">
     My name is <b>Jean-Baptiste Gomez</b>.
-I recently graduated with dual Master's degrees and an Engineering degree, specializing in Econometrics, Big Data, and Statistics at Aix-Marseille University.
+I recently graduated with dual diploma Master's degrees and an Engineering degree, specializing in Econometrics, Big Data, and Statistics at Aix-Marseille University.
 I am excited to pursue a career as a Data Scientist.
 I have a deep passion for data and data science 📈 and enjoy uncovering insights from complex datasets 📊.
 Always on the lookout for new challenges 🚀, I dive enthusiastically into this constantly evolving field.
 My ambition and determination 💪 drive me to reach new heights, and I am eager to apply my skills and knowledge to contribute to a company’s success, aiding in data-driven decision-making 🌟.
 </p>